Chill-project/Documentation/source/installation/installation.rst

 You will need those informations :

-* The informations to access to your database: host, port, database name, and your credentials (username and password) ;
+* The information to access to your database: host, port, database name, and your credentials (username and password) ;
 * a random string, which will be use to improve entropy in security.
 Choose anything you want (random character, your father's birthplace, ...).

+If you have installed the docker database your information should be:
+    - database_host: 127.0.0.1
+    - database_port: [see above]
+    - database_name: postgres
+    - database_user: postgres
+    - database_password: postgres
+    - locale: fr
+    - secret: champs-libres

 Installation
 ------------